cxnld/Graphics_WebGL/README.md

-# Learning how to build interactive scenes in WebGL using HTML and Javascript.
+# Building interactive scenes in WebGL using HTML and Javascript.

 ### "Common" folder contains WebGL functions from https://github.com/esangel/WebGL